Oat and Buckwheat Waffles with Rhubarb Compote

-Most people think of buckwheat as a type of grain cereal but it isn’t a grain at all. Ā It’s actually a fruit seedĀ and is in the same family as rhubarb and sorrel (so it’s perfect that we’re pairing it with a rhubarb compote). Ā It has a wonderfully sweet, nut-like flavor. Ā Buckwheat is high in fiber which comes with a whole host of health benefits. Ā Among other things, studies have shown that the fiber in buckwheat helps slow down the rate of glucose absorption after a meal and scores high in its ability to leave you feeling satiated. Ā It also helps in cholesterol, blood sugar and blood pressure control and can help prevent gallstones. Ā Buckwheat has rich supply of flavanoids, particularly rutinĀ which acts as an antioxidant in fighting disease by extending action of vitamin C. Ā Buckwheat isĀ also a great source of several essential vitamins like manganese, magnesium and copper.
+Most people think of buckwheat as a type of grain cereal but it isn’t a grain at all.
+It’s actually a fruit seed and is in the same family as rhubarb and sorrel (so it’s perfect that we’re pairing it with a rhubarb compote).
+It has a wonderfully sweet, nut-like flavor.
+Buckwheat is high in fiber which comes with a whole host of health benefits.
+Buckwheat has a rich supply of flavanoids, particularly rutin which extends the action of vitamin C. Buckwheat is also a great source of several essential vitamins like manganese, magnesium and copper.

 So what better way to start your morning or to enjoy an afternoon snack than to sit down to these Oat and Buckwheat Waffles?

-These waffles call for oat and buckwheat flour. Ā You can find oat and buckwheat flour in any health food store and in some well-stocked grocery stores. Ā You can also conveniently purchase them online HERE and HERE.
+These waffles call for oat and buckwheat flour.
+You can find oat and buckwheat flour in any health food store and in some well-stocked grocery stores.
+You can also purchase them online HERE and HERE.

-Combine the dry ingredients in a bowl. Ā Set aside.
+Combine the dry ingredients in a bowl.
+Set aside.

 In a large mixing bowl, whisk together the eggs, honey, vanilla paste, butter and coconut oil until combined.
 Work quickly to prevent the coconut oil from solidifying.